-- 869 In these Rules, the following words and phrases have the meanings given below: - 89.1 "A person claiming through a Member":- includes an heir, executor, assignee or nominee.
-This heading would be used in connection with disputes about the transfer of a Member's share after his death.
-It would also cover executors of a former Member - 869.12 "Association" means the registered social landlord referred to in Rule 1 whose Rules these are. - 869.23 "Chairperson" means the Chairperson (or such other term that is used by the Association to denote the holder of this office) of the Association referred to in Rule 569.1. - 869.34 "Close Relative" means someone who is the spouse or civil partner of a person, or (being either of the same or different sex) who cohabits with that person, or is that person's parent, grandparent, child, stepchild, grandchild, brother or sister. - "Committee" means the Committee of Management (or such other term that is used by the Association to denote the governing body of the Association) referred to in Rule 347.1. - 869.56 "Committee Meeting" means a meeting of the Committee. - 869.67 "Committee Member" means a member of the Committee. - "Financial Conduct Authority" means the registering authority for societies registered under the Co-operative and Community Benefit Societies Act 2014 and the Credit Unions Act 1979 set up in terms of the Financial Services Act 2012 or its successor body. - 869.98 "Group" means the Association and any organisation which is its parent, its subsidiary or is a subsidiary of its parent. - 869.910 "Meeting" means a general meeting of the Association, whether special, general or annual referred to in Rules 17-20-23. - 869.104 "Member" means a member of the Association whose name is entered in the Register of Members. - 896.112 "Office Bearer" means the Chairperson, Secretary, and such other Officer Bearer appointed under Rule 569.1. - 869.123 "Office of the Scottish Charity Regulator" means the body set up under the Charities and Trustee Investment (Scotland) Act 2005 to regulate charities in Scotland. - 896.1234 "organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, community benefit societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisations such as social clubs, branches of political parties or trade unions and other voluntary bodies.
+- In these Rules, the following words and phrases have the meanings given below: - 86.1 "Association" means the registered social landlord referred to in Rule 1 whose Rules these are. - 86.2 "Chairperson" means the Chairperson (or such other term that is used by the Association to denote the holder of this office) of the Association referred to in Rule 56.1. - 86.3 "Close Relative" means someone who is the spouse or civil partner of a person, or (being either of the same or different sex) who cohabits with that person, or is that person's parent, grandparent, child, stepchild, grandchild, brother or sister. - "Committee" means the Committee of Management (or such other term that is used by the Association to denote the governing body of the Association) referred to in Rule 34.1. - 86.5 "Committee Meeting" means a meeting of the Committee. - 86.6 "Committee Member" means a member of the Committee. - "Financial Conduct Authority" means the registering authority for societies registered under the Co-operative and Community Benefit Societies Act 2014 and the Credit Unions Act 1979 set up in terms of the Financial Services Act 2012 or its successor body. - 86.8 "Group" means the Association and any organisation which is its parent, its subsidiary or is a subsidiary of its parent. - 86.9 "Meeting" means a general meeting of the Association, whether special, general or annual referred to in Rules 17-20.

-- 869.1345 "property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers). - 896.1456 A reference to law or statute is a reference to that law or statute as re-enacted, amended or replaced. - 869.1567 "Register of Members" means the register of members referred to in Rule 614. - 869.1678 "Rules" means the registered Rules of the Association. - 869.1789 "Taxes Acts" means Part 11 of the Corporation Tax Act 2010 as read with Schedule 6 of the Finance Act 2010 and any statute or statutory provision which amends, extends, consolidates or replaces the same. - 869.1892 "The Scottish Housing Regulator" means The Scottish Housing Regulator as established pursuant to Section 1 of the Housing (Scotland) Act 2010. - 869.1920 "Secretary" means the Office Bearer appointed by the Committee to be the Secretary of the Association or anyone authorised by the Committee to stand in for the Secretary. - 869.2012 Words in the singular also include the plural.
+- 86.10 "Member" means a member of the Association whose name is entered in the Register of Members. - 86.11 "Office Bearer" means the Chairperson, Secretary, and such other Officer Bearer appointed under Rule 56.1. - "organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, community benefit societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisations such as social clubs, branches of political parties or trade unions and other voluntary bodies. - 86.13 "property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers). - A reference to law or statute is a reference to that law or statute as re-enacted, amended or replaced. - 86.15 "Register of Members" means the register of members referred to in Rule 61. - 86.16 "Rules" means the registered Rules of the Association. - 86.17 "Taxes Acts" means Part 11 of the Corporation Tax Act 2010 as read with Schedule 6 of the Finance Act 2010 and any statute or statutory provision which amends, extends, consolidates or replaces the same. - 86.18 "The Scottish Housing Regulator" means The Scottish Housing Regulator as established pursuant to Section 1 of the Housing (Scotland) Act 2010. - 86.19 "Secretary" means the Office Bearer appointed by the Committee to be the Secretary of the Association or anyone authorised by the Committee to stand in for the Secretary. - Words in the singular also include the plural.
 Words in the plural also include the singular.